Intellectual property

 Trade marks

-Trade marks are signs which distinguish the goods and services of a particular business (its brand).
+Trade marks are signs which distinguish the goods and services of a particular business (ie its brand).
 Trade marks come in many different forms, the most common being logos, words and slogans.
-For more information read Trade marks.
+For more information, read Trade marks and How to register a trade mark.

 Patents

-A patent protects your inventions so that no one else can copy, manufacture, sell or import without permission for up to 20 years.
+A patent protects your inventions so that no one else can copy, manufacture, sell or import them without permission for up to 20 years.
 The new inventions must be new, involve an inventive step and be capable of industrial application.
-For further information read Patents.
+For more information, read Patents.

 Registered and unregistered design rights

 Design rights protect how a product looks and prevent others from copying it.
-Unregistered rights automatically arise on creation of the product.
-Where the design is new and original you can apply for registered design right at the Intellectual Property Office.
-For further information read Registered and unregistered design rights.
+Unregistered rights automatically arise on the creation of the product.
+Where the design is new and original you can apply for registered design right at the Intellectual Property Office (IPO).
+For more information, read Design rights.

 Copyright

 Copyright protects tangible creative works, such as novels, art, music and maps.
-There is no need to register copyright and can last up to 70 years after the death of the creator.
-For more information read Copyright.
+There is no need to register a copyright and they can last up to 70 years after the death of the creator.
+For more information, read Copyright and Moral rights for copyright.

 Protecting your ideas and confidential information

 Protecting valuable and sensitive information should be a priority for any business.
-If you are going to share business secrets, consider signing a legally binding confidentiality agreement (also known as a non-disclosure agreement or NDA) before sharing confidential information with another business.
+If you are going to share business secrets, consider signing a legally binding confidentiality agreement (also known as a 'non-disclosure agreement' or 'NDA') before sharing confidential information with another business.
+Depending on your situation, you can use a:

 If an employee creates works embodying intellectual property rights during the course of their employment, those rights will vest in the employer, unless there is an agreement to the contrary.
-In such an event, the employee’s Contract of employment should be considered, as there are usually rules detailing how intellectual property is to be handled.
+In such an event, the employee’s Employment contract should be considered, as there are usually rules detailing how intellectual property is to be handled.
+For more information, read Employees and intellectual property.

 How to remedy a breach of your IP rights

-If someone uses your IP without permission, an intellectual property cease and desist letter will inform the person that they are using your IP without consent and ask them to stop and refrain from using it in future.
-Read Cease and desist letters for further information.
+If someone uses your IP without permission, a Cease and desist letter for IP infringement will inform the person that they are using your IP without consent and ask them to stop and refrain from using it in future.
+Read Cease and desist letters for more information.